ppy/osu-wiki/news/2025/2025-11-28-introducing-quick-play.md

 As of two weeks ago, however, osu! officially introduced its own version of matchmaking appropriately called [quick play](/wiki/Gameplay/Quick_play) (name pending)!

-The evolution of this system rests in your hands!
-While it's still in its early stages, the team is actively reading your feedback and trying to figure out works and what doesn't.

 We hope you'll join us this coming November 29th in a stress-test with the addition of over 120 new maps (including mods) to the pool, global rating leaderboards, randomised voting, and more.
 Of course, the team will also be participating!

 ## But what exactly is quick play?